 Step 5: Apply For Accreditation

-Accreditation is a standard process throughout Australia and is managed by the Recognised Mediator Accreditation Bodies.
+Accreditation is a standard process throughout Australia, and the Mediator Accreditation Body manages it.
 It shows that you have completed the required education and training, meet competency standards, and are committed to constant learning.

-To become a Nationally Accredited Mediator, apply to the Recognised Mediator Accreditation Body within six months of receiving the answer of your successful assessment.
+To become a Nationally Accredited Mediator, apply to the Recognised Mediator Accreditation Body within six months of receiving the answer to your successful assessment.
 Provide the following documents along with the application form:

 Police check certificate